 Spotting a brown hawker that was far too high to even attempt to reach and several migrant hawkers running rings around us brought our dragonfly total to seven for the afternoon.
 However, the show wasn’t quite over yet.
 For a finale, Andy spotted a male southern hawker in the hedge and managed to catch it to show us the colour variation between male and female.
 This individual had beautiful green-blue eyes and an ‘expression’ that seemed to show how angry it was at being caught.

 For anyone interested in dragonflies, I would highly recommend this event – the next is in June 2019.

 Brought to my attention via social media when the American bittern made a visit to this reserve, we finally decided to pay it a visit ourselves.
 On a day with weather that has become commonplace this summer, with glaring sunshine and a temperature of around 30°, we walked the full trail around Carlton Marshes.
 A stunning landscape, somehow even flatter and with even more views of the horizon than similar reserves in Norfolk.
-We primarily visited for dragonflies, with plenty of brown hawkers on the wing and a few emerald damselflies, and I was pleased to find my first red-eyed damselflies, their eyes almost glowing demonically from their turquoise and metallic brown bodies.
+We primarily visited for dragonflies, with plenty of brown hawkers on the wing and a few emerald damselflies, and I was pleased to find my first small red-eyed damselflies, their eyes almost glowing demonically from their turquoise and metallic brown bodies.
 Males mate-guarded, clasped fast to the females as they oviposited and a female brown hawker joined in, submersing most of her long abdomen to lay her large eggs into underwater plant material.